dleemiller/WordLlamaDetect/README.md

 ## Overview

-WordLlama Detect is a language detection library that uses static embeddings from large language models combined with a simple learned projection layer.
+WordLlama Detect is a language detection library that uses static embeddings trained from large language models.
 This detector is fast, accurate and targets CPU & numpy-only inference.

 **Features:**
 - NumPy-only inference with no PyTorch dependency
 - Pre-trained model (148 languages)
-- Sparse exp lookup table (13MB, 91% size reduction)
+- Sparse lookup table (13MB)
-- Fast inference: ~30k texts/s single thread
+- Fast inference: >70k texts/s single thread
-- Simple API
+- Simple to use

 ## Installation